farazkhan7/pre-commit-sample/README.md

 ```

 Now the pre-commit script will check your project's formatting when you attempt
-to commit your code.
+to commit your code with `git commit`.
 Commit is approved only when the pre-commit script finds your
 code well formatted and documented.

 Note: You can also run the pre-commit script without attempting to commit (for test purposes).